Michaela-Davis/javascript_cyberchondria-cure/README.md

 ## Description

-_A website where users may enter a medical issue into a form, submit it, and receive a list of doctors they may seek out to help with their medical issue.._
+_A website where users may enter a medical issue into a form, submit it, and receive a list of doctors they may seek out to help with their medical issue._

 ## Setup
 1. Run `$ npm install`.